fawohlsc/corona-cases/README.md

 # Corona cases
 This repository contains a Jupyter notebook to visualize the corona cases (COVID-19) either per country of worldwide.
-The underlying data is provided by the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/).
+The underlying dataset is provided by the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/).

 ![Bar Chart](assets/10_notebook_ready.png)